clostao/42madrid/README.md

   * ft_printf
   * get_next_line
 * Ongoing projects
-  * MiniRT //The repository of this project is public, if you want to take a look
+  * MiniRT //The repository of this project is public.
+If you want, you could take a look
   * ft_server

+#### All these projects are exclusively developed by me.